Drawing Features

 Maps - Feature popup

-Alternatively, clicking 'Features' in the main menu will open a list of all Features in the submenu.
+Alternatively, clicking 'Features' in the main menu will open a list of all Features.

-The Features submenu organizes all Features by type and can be used to open a specific Feature for viewing or editing.
+The Features panel organizes all Features by type and can be used to open a specific Feature for viewing or editing.

 Feature Settings